New Source to Target experience

 Extraction mode

-Data Integration provides multiple extraction modes depending on the selected source.
-When using a source like an RDBMS (Relational Database Management System), you have two options for extracting data:
+Select the Schema type (extraction mode) that fits your requirements.
+Data Integration provides three types of extraction modes depending on the selected source.
+When using a source like an RDBMS (Relational Database Management System), you have three options for extracting data:

 - Standard Extraction

-This mode tracks and extracts the data that has changed since the last extraction, making it efficient for high-volume data sources with frequent updates.
+The Change data capture mode efficiently tracks and extracts the data that has changed since the last extraction, making it efficient for high-volume data sources with frequent updates.

 The Data Integration Change Data Capture (CDC) extraction mode captures changes by monitoring logs or records generated by the source database, then capturing changes made to the source data.
 This change data is then collected, transformed, and loaded into the target database, ensuring the target is in sync with the source.
-To learn more, refer to the Database River Modes.
+For more information, refer to the Database River Modes.

 The Multi-Tables River mode in Data Integration uses SQL-based queries to perform data transformations.
 You can configure it to run on a defined schedule or trigger it manually.
-To learn more, refer to the Database River Modes.
+For more information, refer to the Database River Modes.

 After selecting the table, its name appears in the Target configuration.
 You can then choose the extraction method and configure it.
 Define specific settings to use Incremental extraction.